cs396-web-dev/winter2022/pages/_assignments/lab02.md

 ```bash
 pip3 install -r requirements.txt    # install dependencies
 ```

+### If you downloaded lab02.zip **before 6:30PM Wednesday**
+Sarah forgot to add the `requests` module to requirements.txt, so you'll have to install it manually from the command line: `pip3 install requests`

 When you're done, try running your flask app:

 ### Mac or GitBash